sgsokol/influx/doc/manual.rst

  > load("e_coli.RData")

-After that, all variables defined in influx_s at the end of the calculations will be available in the current interactive session.
+After that, all variables defined in influx_si at the end of the calculations will be available in the current interactive session.
+To be able to launch custom calculations on these variables, user has to do some preliminary actions.
+An example of such actions can be found in a file ``preamble.R`` which can be adapted for users's case.

 To write his own scripts for post treatments or explore the calculated values in an interactive session, a user have to know some basics about existent variables where all the calculation results and auxiliary information are stored.
 Here are few of them: